dionthorn/text_hackMUD/Alphas/v0.1a/READ_ME.txt

 use : client.py 127.0.0.1 8888
 in another command promt and the server should show connection.

-client can then send messages with /send
+client can then chat using /say

+ChatWatchdog.py is a barebones client that only accepts broadcast messages and stores significantly more chat logs than normal clients.